The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Stable syzygies of Ulrich modules

 \section{Stable syzygies of Ulrich modules}

-Let $X \subset \PP^n$ be a closed ACM subscheme of dimension $m \ge 1$, let $Y$ be a linear section of $X$ of codimension $c < m$.
+Let $X \subset \PP^n$ be a closed ACM subscheme of dimension $m \ge 1$, let $Y$ be a general linear section of $X$ of codimension $c < m$.
 Set $T=\bk[Y]$, $R=\bk[X]$ and write $\omega_Y$ for the dualizing sheaf of $Y$.
-Looking at a finitely generated graded module $L$ over $T$ as a graded module over $R$, we take its minimal graded $R$-free resolution:
+The ideal $I_{Y\mid X}$ of $Y$ in $X$ is generated by a regular sequence of linear forms of $R$ of length $c$.
+Looking at a finitely generated graded module $E$ over $T$ as a graded module over $R$, we take its minimal graded $R$-free resolution: